Aryaman-Mann/portfolio/index.md

-Research-oriented Technical Writer with a strong ability to translate complex technical concepts into clear, user-friendly documentation.
-Familiar with creating How-to guides, user guides, and structured content.
-Familiar with Confluence, Microsoft Word, and Jira, with foundational knowledge of Markdown for documentation formatting.

 ### Here are some samples I've written:
 - [A begineer's guide to Git branching](https://docs.google.com/document/d/1qLrXWyNV_ON9IxkTzH9NJ-J8_j3m9VAn87DGZu-nh4A/edit?usp=sharing)
 - [Importance of audience analysis in Technical Writing](https://docs.google.com/document/d/1efQBM7rjYfJPGJ7Jc7geQC-odQXxvP1YBsUD3RO7JaI/edit?usp=sharing)